IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 Run the Dataverse Software Installer Script
 -------------------------------------------

-Navigate to the directory where you cloned the Dataverse software git repo change directories to the ``scripts/installer`` directory like this:
+Navigate to the directory where you cloned the Dataverse Software git repo change directories to the ``scripts/installer`` directory like this:

 ``cd scripts/installer``